Ecclesiastical province: In general

-In the Catholic Church, a province consists of a metropolitan archdiocese and one or more (1–13) suffragan dioceses headed by diocesan bishops or territorial prelatures and missions sui iuris.
+In the Catholic Church, a province consists of a metropolitan archdiocese and one or more (1–13) suffragan dioceses headed by diocesan bishops or territorial prelatures, apostolic vicariates and missions sui iuris.
 The archbishop of the metropolitan see is the metropolitan of the province.
 The delimitation of church provinces in the Latin Church is reserved to the Holy See.

 There are exceptions to these rules: